R3dSh3rl0ck/CTF-Competitions-Writeups/TAMUctf_2023/README.md

 This CTF is geared more towards university and high school students, but anyone may compete!

-You can find all the challenge [here](https://github.com/tamuctf/tamuctf-2023)
+You can find all the challenges [here](https://github.com/tamuctf/tamuctf-2023)